MBenieCarla/System_B/README.md

 destination page featuring available destinations

 **databases**
-implemented mySQL workbench to create a database connection to validate and authenticate users and register new users
+implemented mySQL workbench/ postgreSQL to create a database connection to validate and authenticate users and register new users